-820 Kilometers, 3 rest days, 32 hiking days, 1 homestay, 7 gardencamps, 4 nights on a campsite and 1 on a climbers bivouac.
+My way through Germany: 820 Kilometres, 3 rest days, 32 hiking days, 1 homestay, 7 garden camps, 4 nights on a campsite and 1 on a climbers bivouac.
 The latter means: pay 3 euro for the tent and figure out yourself where to wash or how to do the dishes, oh and the toilet is that wooden hut in the forest.
 Blehh, spiders!
 As a result, all climbers gather in the restaurant for a beer and the restroom.

 I had a short break in the middle to go back to The Netherlands for a wedding.
-My brother and sister brought me back to Germany and left me, after a super fun family weekend with lots of ABBA, beer, bread with brie, bivouacing and bikram hiking, 150 kilometers off route (no hard feelings, it was my own choice!).
-I washed my clothes about 2 or 3 times (exclusive the thoroughly cleaning session in NL) and found out that lace underwear is just as good as merino woolen undies.
+My brother and sister brought me back to Germany and left me, after a super fun family weekend with lots of ABBA, beer, bread with brie, bivouacking and bikram hiking, 150 kilometres off route (no hard feelings, it was my own choice!).

 Real real summer

 The weather was extremely good, June was all about sun.
 Real real summer sun.
 Therefore I emptied 2 big bottles of sunscreen, but I still managed to get sunburned.
 Maybe the many skinny dips (didn’t count them, but the one in the Wutachschlucht was definitely the best) had something to do with that.
 When you’re clean, you don’t want to put that greasy stuff on your body, right?
 Or because my skin was so super white after a long not-exposed-to-any-sun winter.
 Or, I shouldn’t have bought the cheapest sunscreen.

 No shower for me